vanshik19a/user-explorer/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+**Usefulness**

+1. Works as an interactive user directory for teams, clients, or communities.
+2. Demonstrates React and TypeScript proficiency.
+3. Shows ability to integrate and consume REST APIs.
+4. Can be adapted for HR dashboards or admin panels.
+5. Offers responsive design suitable for different devices.
+6. Uses component-based architecture for scalability.
+7. Easy to extend with search, sorting, and filtering.
+8. Showcases theming and user interface customization.
+9. Provides a working example of state management and hooks.
+10. Serves as a strong project for portfolio or job interviews.

+**Features**

+1. Fetches and displays real-time user data.
+2. Displays user name, email, role, and photo.
+3. Country filter to show users from specific regions.
+4. Dark mode and light mode theme toggle.
+5. Responsive grid layout with fixed 3x3 design.
+6. Dynamic data loading on country change.
+7. Reusable UserCard component for consistent UI.
+8. API integration with RandomUser service.
+9. Styled dropdown with theme-based colors.
+10. Clean and minimal interface for easy navigation.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).